mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 On the timeline screen, select the connection type of HostToDevice.
 HostToDevice shows the downward execution relationship of CANN layer operators to AscendHardware operators and the downward execution relationship of CANN layer operators to HCCL communication operators for locating scheduling problems.

 The connection of HostToDevice usually has two forms, inclined and vertical.
 The following figure shows a case of scheduling problems.
-If the connection of HostToDevice is inclined as shown on the left, it indicates that the scheduling task is arranged properly during this time period, and the ascending device performs calculation and communication tasks at full load.
-If the HostToDevice cable is vertical as shown on the right, it indicates that the ascending device quickly completes the tasks sent by the CPU and performs calculation and communication tasks under full load.
+If the connection of HostToDevice is inclined as shown on the left, it indicates that the scheduling task is arranged properly during this time period, and the Ascend device performs calculation and communication tasks at full load.
+If the HostToDevice cable is vertical as shown on the right, it indicates that the Ascend device quickly completes the tasks sent by the CPU and performs calculation and communication tasks under full load.
 This generally indicates a scheduling problem.

 #### Communication Problems